FAQ

 Q: Can I get the locate before the two-day notice?

 811 Alaska Digline will request a “short notice” locate to make the member facility owners aware of your needs, as a courtesy.
 It is highly unlikely that ALL facility owners will be able to accommodate your schedule.
 State Law requires the utilities to have locates completed within 2 working days.
 If an excavator digs before the two days they are in violation of state law, subject to penalties and fines.
 All damages to facilities and all administrative costs will be billed to the excavator.
-Remember: locates are for your personal safety and the safety of those around you, plan ahead to dig safely.
+Remember: locates are for your personal safety and the safety of those around you.
+Plan ahead to dig safely.

 Q: Why has nobody called me to confirm the locate has been completed?